To Taranaki's virtual history museum and information website.

 As many people featured on this site are still alive, please respect the spirit of the website when making electronic copies and follow the guidelines on copyright and image use.

-Content on this website is made available under the Creative Commons Attribution-Noncommercial NoDerivative (BY_NC_ND) Licence For use other than this, permission from the owner or copyright holder must be obtained.
+and licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 New Zealand License.
+For use other than this, permission from the owner or copyright holder must be obtained.

 New Plymouth (Māori: Ngāmotu) is the major city of the Taranaki Region on the west coast of the North Island of New Zealand.
 It is named after the English city of Plymouth from where the first English settlers migrated.

 The New Plymouth District includes New Plymouth City and several smaller towns.
 The New Plymouth District is the 10th largest district (out of 67) in New Zealand, and has 1.7 percent of New Zealand's population.

 The district has a population of 74,184 – about two-thirds of the total population of the Taranaki Region.

 This includes New Plymouth City (56,800), Waitara (6,483), Inglewood (3,380), Oakura (1,359), Okato (561) and Urenui (429).